sudokpr/my-cooking-adventures/data/recipe/ravioli-with-paneer.md

       Oil - 2 tbsp
       Warm water
     instructions: >-
-      In a bowl take 1cup of semolina/suji of fine variety
+      In a bowl take 1 cup of semolina/suji of fine variety

       Add in 1 cup of all purpose flour